bellingcat/auto-archiver/docs/source/installation/faq.md

 * The website may have temporarily adjusted its settings - sometimes sites like Telegram or Twitter adjust their scraping protection settings.
 Often, waiting a day or two and then trying again can work.
-* The site requires you to be logged in - make sure the
+* The site requires you to be logged in - you could try using cookies or authentication to bypass any blocks.
+See [](../installation/authentication.md) for more information.
 * The website you're trying to archive has changed its settings/structure.
 Make sure you're using the latest version of Auto Archiver and try again.